-You have now covered the various types of modelling and the UV mapping process; now, you will work through Texturing.
-Texturing is an integral part of design production as it is essentially what helps bring life to your models.
+Up to now, you've covered various types of modelling and the UV mapping process; now, learn about texturing, an integral part of design production as it is essentially what helps bring life to your models.

-As you will have found in the Model topic, some of these subtopics are paired with corresponding subtopics outlining the necessary system steps and videos that you will need for your learning tasks and assessment preparation.
+As you will have found in the previous Modelling topic, some of these subtopics are paired with corresponding subtopics outlining the necessary system steps and videos that you will need for your learning tasks and assessment preparation.

 Learning tasks that will support your skills in digital production have been outlined in the following table.